jeff-dillon/library-collections/README.md

 - You can read more about Markdown, the language used in both README files and Jupyter notebooks here:
 - you can read more about web scraping here.

+## Demo 2: Cleaning Data

+Create a cleaning script (`02_clean.py`) to clean the books data.

+1. Remove unneeded columns.
+1. Remove records with empty and invalid PuublicationYear (0, 9999) or ItemCollection (na).
+1. Update incorrect values (2109 in PublicationYear).
+1. Add genre and audience columns.